sigmaai/self-driving-golf-cart/README.md

 - Autonomous steering system with deep learning
 - Basic obstacle avoidance system using segmentation & detection

-As you might have realized, all of these above is focused on computer vision and deep learning.
-Currently, the vehicle can navigate autonmously in a controlled outdoor environment for about 1000 feets, swiftly avoiding obstacles and stopping for pedistrians.
+As you might have realized, all of these above are focused on computer vision and deep learning.
+Currently, the vehicle can navigate autonomously in a controlled outdoor environment for about 1000 feet, swiftly avoiding obstacles and stopping for pedistrians.

 #### Phase 2